kopytjuk/kopytjuk.github.io/_posts/2021-09-13-wrapping-cpp-algorithms.md

 ## TLDR;

-This article describes the benefits and limitations of calling production-focused low-level (C/C++) code in Python for functional evaluation and analysis.
+This article describes the benefits of calling production-focused low-level (C/C++) code in Python for functional evaluation and analysis.
 Assessment tools developed previously during the PoC stage can be reused.
 Furthermore, complexity for experimentation with various internal parameters is reduced, which can reduce costs and expensive debugging before the final deployment.
+In the end of the article the key benefits and limitations are presented.

 ## Motivation

-A lot of algorithms implemented in the automotive or other industrial domains are implemented using the [model-based design](https://en.wikipedia.org/wiki/Model-based_design) approach [1].
-Roughly this workflow involves:
+Often, algorithms implemented in the automotive or other industrial domains are developed using the [model-based design](https://en.wikipedia.org/wiki/Model-based_design) (MbD) idiom [1].
+Roughly the workflow involves:

-1. Definition of computation steps in a high level (or even visual) language
+1. Definition of computation steps in a high level (or even visual) language.
+E.g. `compute_mean(signal)`, `value = read_sensor()` etc.
-2. Simulation (with virtual/artificial data or system behaviour)
+2. Simulation and experimentation (with virtual/artificial data or system behaviour).
+Creating visualizations or performance assessments of the algorithm.
-3. Finally, a code generation for the target language (e.g. C/C++ or Assembly)
+3. Finally, a code generation for the target environment (e.g. C for embedded devices or C++ for a specialized server hardware).
-4. Testing of the generated code
+4. Testing of the generated code on the target environment

+Thus approach allows fast (rapid) prototyping **and** high quality code, since the generators are often well tested.

-Companies like [Mathworks](https://de.mathworks.com/) provide commercial tools across the whole development chain.
-A huge benefit in my opinion is the possibility to experiment and prototype in a high level language before implementing production ready code.
+Companies like [Mathworks](https://de.mathworks.com/) provide specialized tools across the whole development chain.
+Often those tools are expensive for small projects so a smaller solution may be sutable.

 <details>
-  <summary>FYI: See how tricky it can look like for large projects.</summary>
+  <summary>FYI: See how tricky MbD can look like for large projects.</summary>
 A lot of modelling, testing and project management tools are used in context of a complex industry application:

 <img src="https://www.embitel.com/wp-content/uploads/Model-Based-Development-V-process.png"/>